 In addition to these database searches, we examined the reference lists of other previously published reviews, meta-analyses, and primary studies to identify additional potential studies for inclusion.
 We supplemented our searches with suggestions from experts and articles identified through news and table-of-content alerts such as those produced by the USPSTF Scientific Resource Center LitWatch activity.
 We also searched ClinicalTrials.gov and the World Health Organization International Clinical Trials Registry Platform (www.who.int/ictrp) for ongoing trials through August 2019.
+Active surveillance was conducted through July 24, 2020 via article alerts and targeted journal searches to identify major studies that might affect the conclusions or understanding of the evidence.
+None were identified.
 We managed the literature search results using version X9 of EndNote® (Thomson Reuters, New York, NY), a bibliographic management software database.